ameya1198/Safety_Excellence_Hand_Injuries_Analysis/README.md

 BONUS PROBLEM STATEMENT: Apply AI/NLP techniques to extract keywords from the “Final Narrative” field to enhance understanding of injury causes.
 Present insights using a dashboard for intuitive exploration.

-Our Solution
+Our Solution:
 Data Preprocessing – Cleaned and filtered the OSHA Severe Injury dataset to focus on manufacturing industry and hand-related incidents.
 Exploratory Data Analysis – Identified top causes, tools, and machinery involved in hand injuries.
 NLP Keyword Extraction – Used a Large Language Model (LLM) to extract key injury descriptors from incident narratives.
 Interactive Dashboard – Built a dashboard to visually explore the patterns, keywords, and trends across injury types, locations, and narratives.

 Deliverables
-data/ – Cleaned and processed datasets. notebooks/ – Jupyter notebooks for data analysis and NLP keyword extraction. dashboard/ – Interactive visual dashboard with filters and insights.
+data – Cleaned and processed datasets. notebooks – Jupyter notebooks for data analysis and NLP keyword extraction. dashboar – Interactive visual dashboard with filters and insights.

-How to Use
+How to Use:
-Clone the repo
+Clone the repo,
-Open the notebook or dashboard folder
+Open the notebook or dashboard folder,
-Launch the dashboard or explore the insights through code/notebooks
+Launch the dashboard or explore the insights through code/notebooks.